 Cost: $6.50/adults (13 & older); $5.50/kids (12 & under); $3.50/extra game

 High Trek Adventures Mini Golf

 While mostly known for it amazing ropes course and ziplines, the High Trek Adventures park in Everett added an 18-hold miniature golf course for those who would prefer to stay grounded or would like to add a little more fun to their visit.
-The park is also one of the cheapest locations to visit, too.
-Psst…we’ve been warned that holes 9 and 17 are a real challenge to conquer.
+The park is also one of the cheapest locations to visit.
+Psst…we’ve been warned that holes 9 and 17 are real challenges to conquer.

 11928 Beverly Park Rd., Bldg.
 C